 Figure 1.
 Cisco Adaptive wIPS: System Overview

-Cisco Adaptive wIPS embeds complete wireless threat detection and mitigation into the wireless network infrastructure to deliver the industry's most comprehensive, accurate, and operationally cost-effective wireless security solution.
-Adaptive wIPS performs: rogue access point/client and ad hoc connection detection and mitigation, over-the-air wireless hacking and threat detection, security vulnerability monitoring, performance monitoring and self-optimization, network hardening for proactive prevention of threats, and complete wireless security management and reporting.
+Cisco wIPS embeds complete wireless threat detection and mitigation into the wireless network infrastructure to deliver the industry's most comprehensive, accurate, and operationally cost-effective wireless security solution.

-• Take corrective action: Cisco Adaptive wIPS doesn't just detect threats, vulnerabilities and performance issues; it makes it possible to take corrective action.
-Integration in the WLAN infrastructure enables Adaptive wIPS to go beyond passive monitoring and reach into the infrastructure to fix security threats and performance issues, and to do so in real time.
+• Take corrective action: Cisco wIPS doesn't just detect threats, vulnerabilities, and performance issues; it makes it possible to take corrective action.
+Integration into the WLAN infrastructure enables wIPS to go beyond passive monitoring and reach into the infrastructure to fix security threats and performance issues in real time.

 Comprehensive Protection, Accurate Detection

-Cisco's advanced approach to detection, combining air monitoring, network traffic and anomaly analysis, real-time network device and topology information, and network configuration analysis, delivers a comprehensive view of the event to the Cisco Adaptive wIPS analysis engine.
-With that breadth of information, Adaptive wIPS detects events not traceable with over-the-air signatures alone and makes more accurate detection decisions, thus increasing effectiveness while reducing false positives.
+Cisco's advanced approach to detection - combining air monitoring, network traffic and anomaly analysis, real-time network device and topology information, and network configuration analysis - delivers a comprehensive view of the event to the Cisco wIPS analysis engine. wIPS can detect events not traceable with over-the-air signatures alone and makes more accurate detection decisions, thus increasing effectiveness while reducing false positives.

 The best way to secure your network is to design a system that prevents an attack before damage can be done.
-Network security hardening features embedded in the Cisco Unified Wireless Network complement the Cisco Adaptive wIPS solution to provide the following proactive threat prevention techniques:
+Network security hardening features embedded in the Cisco Unified Access infrastructure complement the Cisco wIPS solution to provide the following proactive threat prevention techniques:

 • Remove security offenders from the network: Client exclusion policies can automatically respond to high levels of user authentication failures and IP address spoofing.